Japanese Grand Prix

 The Japanese Grand Prix (日本グランプリ) is a motor racing event in the calendar of the Formula One World Championship.
-Historically, Japan has been one of the last races of the season, and as such the Japanese Grand Prix has been the venue for many title-deciding races, with 13 World Drivers' Champions being crowned over the 36 World Championship Japanese Grands Prix that have been hosted.
+Historically, Japan has been one of the last races of the season, and as such the Japanese Grand Prix has been the venue for many title-deciding races, with 13 World Drivers' Champions being crowned over the 39 World Championship Japanese Grands Prix that have been hosted.
 Japan was the only Asian nation to host a Formula One race (including the Pacific Grand Prix) until Malaysia joined the calendar in 1999.

 The first two Formula One Japanese Grands Prix in 1976 and 1977 were held at the Fuji Speedway, before Japan was taken off the calendar.
 It returned in 1987 at Suzuka, which hosted the Grand Prix exclusively for 20 years and gained a reputation as one of the most challenging Formula One circuits.
 In 1994 and 1995, Japan also hosted the Pacific Grand Prix at the TI Circuit, making Japan one of only nine countries to host more than one Grand Prix in the same season (the others being Austria, Bahrain, France, Germany, Great Britain, Italy, Spain and the USA).
 In 2007 the Grand Prix moved back to the newly redesigned Fuji Speedway.
 After a second race at Fuji in 2008, the race returned to Suzuka in 2009, as part of an alternating agreement between the owners of Fuji Speedway and Suzuka Circuit, perennial rivals Toyota and Honda.
 However, in July 2009, Toyota announced it would not host the race at Fuji Speedway in 2010 and beyond due to a downturn in the global economy, and so the Japanese Grand Prix was held at Suzuka instead.
 Suzuka has hosted the Japanese Grand Prix every year since 2009, apart from in 2020 and 2021 when the Grands Prix were cancelled due to the COVID-19 pandemic.

-The event is due to take place at the Suzuka Circuit until at least 2024.
+The event is due to take place at the Suzuka Circuit until at least 2029.

 History

 Origins

 The first Japanese Grand Prix was run as a sports car race at the Suzuka Circuit 80 km south west of Nagoya in May 1963.
 In 1964, the race was held at Suzuka again.
 This marked the beginning of motor racing in earnest in Japan.
 For the next eight installments, however, the non-championship Grand Prix was run at the Fuji Speedway, 40 mi west of Yokohama and 66 mi west of the Japanese capital of Tokyo.
-The circuit had a banked corner called Daiichi and was the scene of many fatal accidents.
+At the time, the circuit (which was actually an incomplete circuit) featured Daiichi, the opening banked turn, which was the scene of many fatal accidents (removed in 1974).
 It was then run as a number of disciplines of motorsports, particularly Formula 2, sports cars and Can-Am-type sprint racing.